scds/text-analysis-2/visualize.md

 ## Interpreting the results

-Some of the named entity labels may be obvious - such as PERSON - but others are more cryptic.
+Some of the named entity labels may be obvious - such as PERSON - but others are more esoteric.
 If you would like to see the full list of entities that SpaCy recognizes, type the following command in the console:

 ```
 print(nlp.pipe_labels['ner'])